devleaks/TouchPortal-X-Plane-UDP/README.md

  - to trigger X-Plane commands,
  - to collect X-Plane dataref values to change appearance of Touch Portal buttons.

-Before using the plugin, users must collect information in X-Plane about the datarefs that will drive button appearance.
-This information will be used to create Touch Portal (dynamic) states based on X-Plane datarefs.
+To interface to X-Plane, the Touch Portal plugin uses X-Plane built-in UDP «API».
+The X-Plane UDP API has shortcomings but is mostly sufficent to create appealing cockpit and dashboards.

+Before using the plugin, the Touch Portal interface developer will need to collect information in X-Plane, such as the commands to execute (usualy expressed as a string like `sim/map/show_current`), or simulator variable names also called datarefs, like `sim/cockpit2/radios/actuators/audio_selection_com1`.

+After collecting this information, a little configuration file will establish the link between those X-Plane datarefs and Touch Portal states used to drive Touch Portal buttons appearance.
 The plugin will then ensure that when the dataref value changes, the Touch Portal state changes accordingly.

-To interface to X-Plane, the plugin uses X-Plane built-in UDP «API».
-This API has shortcomings but is mostly sufficent to create appealing cockpit and dashboards.

 For other design operations, Touch Portal creators will use Touch Portal tools to create cockpits and dashboards.

-## Important Restriction

-As currently implemented, the plugin only accepts a single connected client to the Touch Portal server application.

-If several users request to lift this restriction, we will consider it with the warnings and impacts on X-Plane performances (frame rate).

 ## X-Plane Datarefs and Touch Portal States